mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 We know that applications can help improve decision making.
 But applications are worthless, unless people can use them.
 Production is the process for giving people access to your applications.

-<mark>Production generates MASSIVE VALUE.
-In fact, applications that embed data science can save organizations $15,000,000 per year or more!</mark>
+**Production generates MASSIVE VALUE.
+In fact, applications that embed data science can save organizations $15,000,000 per year or more!**

 Don't believe me?
 Here's an expert application that I built that can easily result in _multi-million-dollar-per-year savings_.